Lester Maddox: Governor of Georgia

 Maddox campaigned hard for states' rights and maintained a segregationist stance while in office.
 Upon the assassination of Martin Luther King Jr., he denied the slain civil rights leader the honor of lying in state in the Georgia state capitol after being told by undercover agents in the Atlanta Police Department that there was a planned storming of the state capitol by participants in the crowd of mourners.
 No evidence has ever emerged that this was anything more than a rumor; the undercover agents provided no evidence for it other than their statement.
 As a precaution, Maddox stationed 160 state troopers to surround the capitol.
 Regardless, the funeral procession, attended by tens of thousands; was entirely peaceful.
 Maddox called MLK an "enemy of the people" after his assassination and refused to attend his funeral.
 Maddox considered personally raising flags that had been placed at half-mast at the State Capitol after MLK's assassination and reportedly decided against doing so because news cameras were nearby.
-In 1968, Maddox endorsed the former Democrat George Wallace, the then pro-segregation American Independent Party candidate in the 1968 presidential election.
-After leaving office, Maddox said "“I’m still a segregationist.
-I’ve told you that 15 times.
-When are you going to start believing me?”
+In 1968, Maddox announced his candidacy for the Democratic nomination for president just prior to that year's Democratic National Convention but withdrew on its fourth and final day.
+He later endorsed the former Democrat George Wallace, the then pro-segregation American Independent Party candidate in the 1968 presidential election.
+After leaving office, Maddox said "I'm still a segregationist.
+I've told you that 15 times.
+When are you going to start believing me?"

 When he was asked what might be done to improve the abysmal conditions in Georgia prisons, Maddox replied that what was really needed was a better class of prisoner.
 Maddox's chief of staff was Zell Miller, who went on to serve two terms as governor in the 1990s and as Paul Coverdell's successor in the U.S. Senate.
 Maddox received the honorary degree of Doctor of Laws from Bob Jones University in 1969.

 In 1968, a small Atlanta repertory company produced a play entitled Red, White and Maddox.
 The play ridiculed Maddox and imagined him winning the 1972 U.S. presidential election, then starting a war with the Soviet Union.
 The show came to Broadway and ran for forty-one performances at the Cort Theatre before closing.
 Maddox was a supporter of the Vietnam War because of his anti-communist views, and he often told Georgia about the threats of communist and socialist influences.
-Maddox also championed private enterprise over government intervention, proclaiming in 1970 that the former “can wipe out more poverty in one year than government can erase in a quarter,” while also claiming that “Government continues to escalate its own war on poverty, and next week you’re going to work a day or two for some bum who won’t work.”
+Maddox also championed private enterprise over government intervention, proclaiming in 1970 that the former "can wipe out more poverty in one year than government can erase in a quarter," while also claiming that "Government continues to escalate its own war on poverty, and next week you're going to work a day or two for some bum who won't work."